steamclock/switchcraft/README.md

 Switchcraft is a simple tool designed to make switching between different endpoints a breeze.

-It is designed to be dropped in to an exsting project and forgot about, but also supports configuring multiple instances and lots of other neat things.
+It is designed to be dropped in to an existing project and forgotten, but also supports configuring multiple instances and lots of other neat things.

 ## Usage